 Today, AARP is defined as "a nonprofit, nonpartisan, social welfare organization with a membership of nearly 38 million that helps people turn their goals and dreams into real possibilities, strengthens communities, and fights for the issues that matter most to families - such as health care, employment, and income security, and protection from financial abuse."

-This entity focuses on members who are age 50 and older, and who are seeking ways to maximize their finances, as well as to learn about other important facts, such as fitness, saving / investing / retirement planning, and how to remain active in later years.
+This entity focuses on members who are age 50 and older, and who are seeking ways to maximize their finances with life insurance over 50, as well as to learn about other important facts, such as fitness, saving / investing / retirement planning, and how to remain active in later years.

 One of the key arms of the AARP organization, AARP Services Inc. (ASI) oversees and manages the relationships with companies that provide benefits to the members of AARP.
 There is a long list of providers, such as those that offer travel, phone service, home security, vehicle rental, food/dining, entertainment, medical / health care, wellness, and insurance coverage.